-What other teachers say about us
+What do teachers and students say about us?

-“We had a fun and interesting day out, with knowledgeable staff and a good range of activities in a lovely location”, KS2 teacher
+“We had a fun and interesting day out, with knowledgeable staff and a good range of activities in a lovely location”, KS2 teacher.

 “The children enjoyed all aspects of their day, rating it 8, 9 and 10 out of 10.
 The trip was thoroughly enjoyed by staff and children.
-Hope this is on next year!”, KS2 teacher after a Waterforce workshop
+Hope this is on next year!”, KS2 teacher after a Waterforce workshop.

 “I enjoyed making a waterwheel because we had a difficulty and managed to fix it.
-It was different because we could see what we were learning about, I enjoyed every part of the trip”, Yr 6 pupil after a Waterforce workshop
+It was different because we could see what we were learning about, I enjoyed every part of the trip”, Yr 6 pupil after a Waterforce workshop.